Bread Technologyintermediateprofessional bakers20 min read · updated 2026-06-26

 9. Fault diagnosis and remedy

-Note on mould inhibition and E282 (calcium propionate) [FLAG — HUMAN REVIEW REQUIRED]: E282 is NOT permitted in standard bread (EU Regulation 1333/2008 Annex II, Category 07.1.1 — bread made only with wheat flour, water, yeast/leavening, and salt).
+Note on mould inhibition and E282 (calcium propionate): E282 is NOT permitted in standard bread (EU Regulation 1333/2008 Annex II, Category 07.1.1 — bread made only with wheat flour, water, yeast/leavening, and salt).
 It IS permitted in pre-packed sliced bread (Category 07.1.2) and fine bakery wares (Category 07.2) at a maximum of 3000 mg/kg in the finished product.
 Before adding E282 to any sourdough bread formulation: (1) confirm the correct EU food category for your finished product; (2) verify compliance with the applicable national implementation; (3) do not use E282 if the product is standard bread (07.1.1).
 E282 works synergistically with sourdough acidity and is most effective at pH below 5.5 — which sourdough already achieves.

 10. Choosing a sourdough approach for your production